SilverMedallion/Breakout/README.md

 # Time Details and Changelist
 <Add information to this section about the time you've taken for this task along with a professional changelist.>

+Created Server Solution
+Created Client Solution
+Implemented server listening and client connecting Having strange linking error, seems to be to do with the network library being set up wrong in project settings but can't figure out why it's not wokring.
+Added networking library to linker dependencies but still not working